Follow

 Global Trade Item Number (GTIN)

-The 14-digit Global Trade Item Number (GTIN), like the name suggests, is the global standard and is compatible with both EAN and UPC.
+The 14-digit Global Trade Item Number (GTIN), as the name suggests, is the global standard and is compatible with both EAN and UPC.
 Add a leading zero to any EAN and you have a GTIN.

 Comments